JamesT94/JamesT94/README.md

 🎓 Studying: Reinforcement learning
 🛠️ Working on: Building neural networks from scratch
 ✔️ Current Goal: Lots of Coursera specialisations
-🕹️ I'm playing: WoW Classic | DOOM Eternal | Chess
-⭐ Fun fact: I can solve a Rubik's cube in less than 30 seconds

 ### Connect with me: